boldandbrad/euchre-cli/docs/rules.md

 In the event that all players "passed" on the candidate suit, there is another calling round.
 The face up card is turned over and added back to the deck.
-Then, starting with the player to the dealer's left, each player may again elect to "pass", meaning they do not want to call the trump suit, or they may call any suit to be trump (except the suit passed on in the previous round) and the calling round ends.
+Then, starting with the player to the dealer's left, each player may again elect to "pass", meaning they do not want to call the trump suit.
+Or they may call any suit they have in their hand to be trump (except the suit passed on in the previous round) and the calling round ends.
 Trick play may begin.

 > If all players once again have "passed" in the second calling round, the dealer redeals the hand and the first calling round starts over.